lynstanford/Python-for-Data-Analysis/README.md

 # Python-for-Data-Analysis
-Working in examples from the text book by Wes McKinney
+Working on examples from the text book by Wes McKinney